 - Open advising cycles

-Advisors are available to discuss long- and short-term curriculum planning, program requirements, course selection, major/minor selection, and questions related to academic policy and procedure.
-See below for answers to some frequently asked questions.
+Advisors are available to discuss long- and short-term curriculum planning, program requirements, course selection, major/minor selection and questions related to academic policy and procedure.

 Who is my advisor and when should I meet with him or her?

-Academic advisors are assigned based upon the student's last name.
+Academic advisors are assigned based on the student's last name.
 Please refer to your Student Center or Degree Progress Report to see the academic advisor assigned to you.